aquent/dotcms.plugins.geolocation/README.md

 Installation
 ==================================
 * Download and extract the plugin package to your {DOTCMS_ROOT}/plugins directory
+* Download one of MaxMind's database files and copy it to your main assets/ directory
+* Open conf/plugin.properties in the plugin and make sure the maxmind.dbFileName property matches your database file's name.
 * Shut down your server ({DOTCMS_ROOT}/bin/shutdown.[sh|bat])
 * On your server, run 'ant clean-plugins deploy-plugins'
 * Start your server back up ({DOTCMS_ROOT}/bin/startup.[sh|bat])